poweredcache/powered-cache/readme.txt

 __Combine Google Fonts__: Combine Google Fonts URLs into a single URL and optimize the font loading.

-__Rewrite Support__: Automatic .htaccess configuration for ideal setup.
+__Rewrite Support__: Automatic .htaccess configuration for the ideal setup.
 The cached file can be served without executing PHP at all.

 __Mobile Support__: Separate cache file for mobile, in case want to use the separate theme for the mobile.

-__Logged-in User Cache__: If you have user-specific content or running a membership site, it creates cache for user.
+__Logged-in User Cache__: If you have user-specific content or running a membership site, it creates cached results for the logged-in users.

 __CDN Integration__: Integrate your website with CDN; you just need to enter CNAME(s) and corresponding zones.